JDPProductions/JDP_Teach/Java/README.md

 # JDP Coding

-This github is going to be geared towards providing teaching experiences for those interested and will be paired with videos in the upcoming weeks.
+This github is going to be geared towards providing teaching experiences for those interested and will be paired with videos.

-Content for this github will start being populated on 1/29/2018.
+Content for this github folder will be populated on 11/5/2018.